tyrion70/chainpoint-node/README.md

 The minimum hardware requirements for running a Node are relatively low.
-The following would be suitable minimums for a starter Node expecting relatively light traffic:
+The following would be suitable minimums for a Node expecting relatively light traffic:

 - `512MB RAM`
 - `1 CPU Core`
 - `20GB Hard Disk or SSD`
 - `Public IPv4 address`

 If you are expecting larger volumes of hashes to be sent to your server its recommended that you scale-up the system resources by adding more RAM and CPU cores.
-Alternatively, you can scale-out horizontally by running more, perhaps smaller, Nodes.
+Alternatively, you can scale-out horizontally by running more Nodes.
 The disk storage needs of a Node are relatively small.

 It is not currently supported to run multiple Nodes on a single physical host.